Going #Serverless on Google Cloud Platform

 The Stackdriver tools let you access powerful tools without needs to set anything up.
 They are all have a free tier, but you can pay to monitor more resources and other clouds like AWS.
 There is nothing to provision or tune and you pay per resource monitored so there is no extra spending.

-Google Container Engine creates a Kubernetes Cluster for you in one click.
+Google Kubernetes Engine creates a Kubernetes Cluster for you in one click.
 Google manages the Master and Nodes and auto-updates them for you.
 You have to provision a cluster ahead of time(though there are some auto-scaling capabilities) so you are paying for unused resources.

 App Engine Flexible